SansKrono/loz-homebrew-vault/Trial By Wombat/Homelands/Nightleaf.md

 1. **Midnight Mart General Store:**

-    - **Description:** Illuminated by soft, bioluminescent glow, this store offers essential items tailored for the nocturnal lifestyle of [[Nightleaf]].
+    - **Description:** Illuminated by soft, bioluminescent glow, this store offers essential items tailored for the nocturnal lifestyle of Nightleaf.
     - **Specialty Items:** Moonlit milk, stardust spices, and twilight toasts.

 2. **Eclipse Ensembles:**

-    - **Description:** A clothing boutique that specializes in garments made for both style and the cool, quiet atmosphere of [[Nightleaf]].
+    - **Description:** A clothing boutique that specializes in garments made for both style and the cool, quiet atmosphere of Nightleaf.
     - **Specialty Items:** Star-spangled cloaks, moonbeam slippers, and dusk-dyed tunics.

 3. **Lunar Luminary Magic Shop:**